Welcome To The

 Ben Dush (LLVRC ’22)

-is in his junior year and competing in the Varsity 8 for the Coast Guard Academy for the third year in a row.
-They opened the season with a duel against the Massachusetts Institute of Technology on the Charles river.
+is now in his senior year in the Varsity 8 for the Coast Guard Academy.
+Last year, they opened the season with a duel against the Massachusetts Institute of Technology on the Charles river.
 In a strong headwind and choppy water MIT was just too strong for the Coast Guard team and won by 14 seconds.
-Next weekend they travel to Wesleyan University, the defending Division III Champions.
+They followed that up with races against Wesleyan University, the defending Division III Champions, Tufts, Trinity, WPI, NE Championships (Winning the Petite final) and National Invite (10th of 18 Crews).

 Why Row?